Arthur-Milchior/anki-html-src-in-field/README.md

 Click on "<src>" above a field to see it's source.
 Click on "field" afterward to have the normal view back.

+## Configuration:
+You can decide to remember which fields should show source, and show sources of the same field in other notes.

 ## Links, licence and credits